-LifeLines is a media and cultural project based on a series of interviews conducted in collaboration with eight people serving Death By Incarceration (DBI) sentences–more commonly known as Life Without Parole–in Pennsylvania.
+LifeLines is a media and cultural project based on a series of interviews conducted in collaboration with a group of people serving Death By Incarceration (DBI) sentences–more commonly known as Life Without Parole–in Pennsylvania.
 The project was developed to support an emerging statewide campaign to abolish the state’s practice of sentencing people to die in prison.

 Pennsylvania prisons hold over 5000 people who have been sentenced to Death By Incarceration.
 Successfully defeating life sentences will require a profound cultural shift in the public’s orientation toward incarceration and punishment, and we are hoping this project can be part of creating that shift.